arlogy/jsu/doc/jsu_common.md

 ## JsuCmn.setStringPrototypeFormat()

-Sets `String.prototype.format` to allow syntactic sugar.
+Sets `String.prototype.format` to allow syntactic sugar:
 - `myString.format()` instead of `JsuCmn.formatString(myString, [])` (even
-though these are useless as no formatting will take place).
+though these statements are useless as no formatting will take place).
 - `myString.format(a)` instead of `JsuCmn.formatString(myString, [a])`.
 - `myString.format(a, b)` instead of `JsuCmn.formatString(myString, [a, b])`.
 - and so on and so forth.